maciek1839/kafka-producer-consumer/README.md

 - Producer: Creates a record and publishes it to the broker.
 - Consumer: Consumes records from the broker.

+If you are looking for a book about Kafka, let's have a look on ``Kafka: The Definitive Guide`` which you can get here: <https://www.confluent.io/resources/kafka-the-definitive-guide/>

 ## Technology
 - Kafka
 - Confluent Platform for Apache Kafka